THE HISTORY OF OLD OYO EMPIRE (OYO-ILE)

 Ajaka was a calm and gentle king.
 Unlike his father, he was of a peaceful disposition, loved animal husbandry and encouraged it.
 Being too mild to be warlike, and with the provincial kings encroaching on Oyo, he was deposed and replaced by fearless and violent, Sango.

-He went to Igboho where he remained in retirement seven years.
+He went to Igboho where he remained in retirement for seven years.
 After the death of Sango, he returned to the throne.

 With this admiration and respect of the masses, Sango was crowned the third Alaafin of Oyo while the rescued Alaafin Ajuan (Ajaka Ekun) was exiled.

-- He shifted the capital from Oko in vicinity of Ogbomoso to old Oyo on the famous tributary of Niger River, called River Moshe.
+- He shifted the capital from Oko in the vicinity of Ogbomoso to old Oyo on the famous tributary of Niger River, called River Moshe.

 - He established the hegemony of the Alaafin over the Owu near Ogbooro and in conflict.
 The later fled to Iwu Ogbere an area between Ife and Ijebu.